ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 <p>The layers panel displays all data loaded into the current project.
 The order determines what renders on top of what: layers at the top of the panel will be on top of layers below.
 These layers can be moved around by clicking and dragging, or edited by right-clicking and choosing an option e.g. renaming.
 Clicking the <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/layer_visibility_symbol.JPG?raw=TRUE" alt="Layer visibility symbol"> symbol will toggle the visibility of that layer in the main view.</p>

-Before we begin any work, it's a good idea to set up the UI such that everything need will be easily accessed.
+Before we begin any work, it's a good idea to set up the UI such that everything needed will be easily accessed.
 For now, we will add an additional panel for quick access to all QGIS functions.

 To do this, go to `View > Panels` and check `Processing Toolbox`.
 You should now have a panel on the right side of the screen called 'Processing Toolbox'.
 This panel contains a list of all tools available in QGIS and a search bar to find them.
 This will be the primary method for finding tools in this tutorial, although some tools can also be found from the menu bar.
 For example, the `Buffer` tool can also be found by going to the menu bar and choosing `Vector > Geoprocessing Tool > Buffer`.
 This is the same tool as you would get by searching `Buffer` in the processing toolbox.